Brandon Crawford Player Props: Giants vs. Twins

-The San Francisco Giants, including Brandon Crawford (hitting .176 in his past 10 games, with a home run, a walk and three RBI), battle starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+After going 1-for-4 in his most recent game, Brandon Crawford and the San Francisco Giants face the Minnesota Twins (who will start Joe Ryan) at 1:10 PM ET on Wednesday.

-In his last game he had a one-hit showing (1-for-4) against the Twins.
+He had a one-hit performance in his most recent game (1-for-4) against the Twins.

 Brandon Crawford Game Info & Props vs. the Twins